jentery/401/index.md

 ## Module 15: Values Redux (Nov.
 30)

-Questions for the module: Now, near the end of the term, what do you make of "translation," "resolution," and "verification" as web design activities?
+Questions for the module: Now, near the end of term, what do you make of "translation," "resolution," and "verification" as web design activities?
 How can each be addressed technically, empirically, and culturally?

 *Thursday, November 30th*

 * Please polish Site 2 for submission tomorrow.
-* Return to Nissenbaum's ["Values in Technical Design,"](nissenbaumValuesInTechnicalDesign.pdf) if you've a moment.
+* Return to Nissenbaum's ["Values in Technical Design"](nissenbaumValuesInTechnicalDesign.pdf) (PDF) if you've a moment.
 * In-class workshop: "One More Meeting with Your Team"

 *Friday, December 1st by noon* (no class; just a due date)

-* Please use Brightspace to submit Design Log v4 + Site 2 (22.5% of your final mark) by noon today.
+* Please use Brightspace to submit Design Log v4 + Site 2 (25% of your final mark) by noon today.
 Your log should contain fifteen entries, three of which I've not read or marked.
 Be sure to give each of them a title with a timestamp.
 As for your team's site, you can submit it either as an attachment (if you decided not to publish it) or by providing me with a URL.
-If you attach it, then be sure to also include any images, audio, and/or video.
+If you attach it, then be sure to include any images, audio, and/or video.
+A zipped or compressed file works well here.
 I know it's redundant, but each team member should submit the team's site for assessment.

 *You should have fifteen entries in your design log (including three for version 4) by the end of this week.*